Sonana Khetlaji

 Sonana Khetlaji is a temple of God Khetlaji located in the village Sonana of Desuri tehsil of Pali district in Indian state of Rajasthan.

 Khetlaji is a native folk deity for the people of different caste and creed in the Marwar region.
 The temple is surrounded by a beautiful Rose garden.
 The devotees offer their gratitude to the deity for marriage as well as childbirth.
 After the Aarti, devotees take part in the thanksgiving ceremony.
 "Churma" is the main Prasad offered to the deity which is distributed among the devotees after offering it to deity.
 It is believed that the prasad should be consumed within the campus of the temple and cannot be taken outside the temple.
 Devotees believe that attending the aarti is the biggest blessing.

-Every year on Chaitra Sudi ekam (according to Vikram Samvat), a large fair is organised for two days.
+Every year on Chaitra Sudi Prathama (according to Vikram Samvat), a large fair is organised for two days.
 Since this fair is organised after Holi festival, many Holi dancers attend in conventional and fancy dresses.
 More than one lakh devotees participate.
 The most devout come barefoot from their native places in order to receive the great blessing.
 They travel from 15 km to 200 km moving in groups (Sangh) for two to ten days barefoot.

 There is even a cycle yatri coming from a long distance of 2500 km from Chennai, Coimbatore, Hosur (Tamil Nadu to Rajasthan) covering on cycle for a month (30 days) on the occasion of Mela.